bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

     Before building your project, you need to accept the license agreements and complete the installation of the missing components using the Android Studio SDK Manager.
       Alternatively, to learn how to transfer the license agreements from one workstation to another, go to http://d.android.com/r/studio-ui/export-licenses.html

-1. Locate the licenses on your Mac/PC:
+1. Locate the licenses on your Mac/PC.

-If you have accepted the license agreements on one workstation, but wish to build your projects on a different one, you can export your licenses by copying the accepted licenses folder from the Android Sdk Home folder (this should be located at `<android sdk home path>/licenses`) of your current workstation, to the Android Sdk Home directory of the machine where you now want to build your projects.
+   If you have accepted the license agreements on one workstation, but wish to build your projects on a different one, you can export your licenses by copying the accepted licenses folder from the Android SDK Home folder (this should be located at `<android sdk home path>/licenses`) of your current workstation to the Android SDK Home directory of the machine where you now want to build your projects.

-**Create an** `android-licenses` **directory in the root directory of your git repository**, and copy the license files into this directory, then in your Workflow copy the licenses to the right location using a `Script` step.
+2. Create an `android-licenses` directory in the root directory of your git repository.
+3. Copy the license files into the `android-licenses` directory.
+4. In your Workflow copy the licenses to the right location using a `Do anything with Script` step.

-**Add the** `Script` **step right after the** `Git Clone` **step** (that's when your code is available on the build virtual machine), with the content:
+**Add the** `Do anything with Script` **step right after the** `Git Clone` **step** (that's when your code is available on the build virtual machine), with the content:

     #!/bin/bash
     # fail if any commands fails